learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Introduction

-Regression analysis forms the basis of machine learning experiments.
-Understanding regression will help you to get the foundations of most machine learning algorithms.
-Ever wondered what's at the heart of an artificial neural network processing unstructured data like music and graphics?
-It can be linear regression!
+In this lab, you'll get some hand-on practice developing simple linear regression models.

 ## Objectives

 You will be able to:

-* Calculate the slope of a line using standard slope formula
-* Calculate the y-intercept using the slope value
-* Draw a regression line based on calculated slope and intercept
+* Perform a linear regression using self-constructed functions
-* Predict the label of a previously unseen data element
+* Interpret the parameters of a simple linear regression model in relation to what they signify for specific data

 ## Let's get started

-A first step towards understanding regression is getting a clear idea about "linear" regression and basic linear algebra.

-In the lesson, we showed the best-fit line's slope $\hat m$ can be calculated as:
+The best-fit line's slope $\hat m$ can be calculated as:

 $$\hat m = \rho \frac{S_Y}{S_X}$$

-With $\rho$ being the correlation coefficient and  ${S_Y}$ and ${S_X}$ The standard deviation of $x$ and $y$ respectively.
+With $\rho$ being the correlation coefficient and ${S_Y}$ and ${S_X}$ being the standard deviation of $x$ and $y$, respectively.
 It can be shown that this is also equal to:

 $$\hat m = \dfrac{\overline{x}*\overline{y}-\overline{xy}}{(\overline{x})^2-\overline{x^2}}$$

 You'll use the latter formula in this lab.
-As in our previous lab, let's break down the formula into its parts.
-First, you'll import the required libraries and define some data points to work with.
-Next, you'll use some pre-created toy data in numpy arrays.
+First, break down the formula into its parts.
+To do this, you'll import the required libraries and define some data points to work with.
+Next, you'll use some pre-created toy data in NumPy arrays.
 Let's do this for you to give you a head start.

 ```python